 Please note this only applies to articles published online.
 All other publication types should have full publication details before submitting.

 All publications types should be submitted by no later 30 April in the year following publication year.

 Separate submission forms are used for each of the different publication categories.
 All submission forms are located at Publications Submissions Forms.

-Before submitting, discuss your proposed portfolio with your school Research Director.
+Before submitting, discuss your proposed portfolio with your Faculty Associate Dean of Research (ADR).